-Roxanne is a soprano and librettist working in the fields of music theatre and opera to express esoteric subject matter in a unique and thought provoking way.
+Roxanne is a Soprano, librettist and reseracher working in opera and music theatre in order to express esoteric subject matter in a unique and thought provoking way.

-Extracts of The Flowering Desert @CODA festival online – June at BCU, date TBC
+Extracts of The Flowering Desert @CODA festival online (Royal Birmingham Conservatoire) – June 18th

-Roxanne will be presenting excerpts of her upcoming work The Flowering Desert.
-In collaboration with composer Daniel Blanco Albert, filmmaker Tadas Stalyga and director Alexander Kaniewski.
+Roxanne (librettist and soprano) presented excerpts of her upcoming work The Flowering Desert.
+This piece is being made with composer Daniel Blanco Albert, filmmaker Tadas Stalyga and director Alexander Kaniewski.

 The Flowering Desert: The Measurer

-Previously in lockdown the Infinite Opera team (Roxanne Korda – soprano and librettist, Daniel Blanco Albert – composer), in collaboration with the film maker Tadas Stalyga, completed the first in a series of videos for their current project – The Flowering Desert.
+Previously in lockdown the team completed the first in a series of videos for their current project – The Flowering Desert.
 This opera is based on the discovery of the TRAPPIST-1 solar system.
 The Measurer is an astrophysicist.
 They are watching the Atacaman sky from the mountains of the La Silla observatory in Chilli.

-We presented this film at research festivals throughout the summer (2020) with many expressing an unexpected emotional reaction.
+This film was presented at research festivals during the summer (2020).
 You can watch it here.

 Form more information on this and other works by Infinite Opera click here.